 My goal was to inspire you to get crafty.
 There are oodles of free patterns for totes and bags already created for you by other bloggers online that you can tweak to your heart’s content.
 You can do it!

-Do pin and share my feed sack tote bag fun to inspire others to reduce, reuse, and REFASHION in their own way too.
+In addition, pin and share my feed sack tote bag fun to inspire others.
+Let’s all reduce, reuse, and REFASHION in your own way too.

 Up next, I’ll be taking this…er…mirror and rescuing it. haha!
 Take a look at its new life IN THIS POST.